Velozity/rdx.js/README.md

 - 🎯 **Command System** - Auto-discovered commands with argument parsing, validation, and cooldowns
 - 📡 **Event Handlers** - Type-safe event listeners with helper utilities
 - ⏰ **Job Scheduler** - Scheduled tasks with cron-like intervals
-- 🔄 **Hot Reload** - Automatic discovery of commands, events, and jobs from your file system
 - 🎨 **Flexible Configuration** - Customizable folder names, prefixes, and options
-- 📦 **Full Stack** - Works with React client and Node.js server with type-safe protocol buffers
 - 🛡️ **Type Safety** - Full TypeScript support with comprehensive type definitions
 - 🚀 **Quick Start** - Create a new project with `npx create-rdx@latest`